Last Updated on July 25, 2022 by Cheryl Moreo

 Other Terms for Light Yarn

-DK yarn or light worsted yarn is eight-ply in Australia.
+DK yarn or light worsted yarn weight is eight-ply in Australia.

 Worsted/Afghan: Worsted yarn is thicker than Weights 0-3 but is not chunky or bulky.
 It is slightly thicker than DK but is thinner than Chunky.
 Worsted yarn is the best selling of all the categories.
 Red Heart Super Saver yarn is the most recognizable example of this yarn.